hznkyh/CITS3200/backend/README.md

 # Backend setup

 This project uses FastAPI for the backend.
+These steps can be used to manually

 ## Setting up the environment